gyorilab/emmaa/doc/reports/month11_report.rst

 the user.
 The `Tests` tab of the model landing page now highlights the proportion of passed tests for each model type (Figure 2).
-As expected, the least stringent causal representation (unsigned graph) generally yields the highest proportion of passing tests, while the most stringent (PySB) is the lowest.
+As expected, the least stringent causal representation (unsigned graph) generally yields the highest proportion of passing tests, while the most stringent (PySB) yields the lowest.

 .. image:: ../_static/images/multi_model_tests_pct.png